ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/gh-exercises.md

 ## Get the Issues

 Using the GH GraphQL API write a gh alias `repo-issues-get` to get the issues of a repo.
 See the section [Getting issues](/temas/introduccion-a-javascript/github-cli/gh-api-graphql.html#example-getting-issues)

+## List all repos in an organization with GraphQL

+Using the GH GraphQL API, make a [gh extension](/temas/introduccion-a-javascript/github-cli/gh-extension) `org-repos-list` to list all repos in an organization.
+See section [Pagination](/temas/introduccion-a-javascript/github-cli/gh-api-graphql.html#pagination) of the [GH GraphQL API](/temas/introduccion-a-javascript/github-cli/gh-api-graphql) chapter

 ## Add a Reaction